EleutherAI/pythia/README.md

 ```

 All models were trained for the equivalent of 143000 steps at a batch size of 2,097,152 tokens.
 Revision/branch `step143000` (e.g. [https://huggingface.co/EleutherAI/pythia-19m-deduped/tree/step143000](https://huggingface.co/EleutherAI/pythia-19m-deduped/tree/step143000)) corresponds exactly to the model checkpoint on the `main` branch of each model.

+Models with a batch size of 4M tokens listed were originally trained for 71500 steps instead, and checkpointed every 500 steps.
+The checkpoints on Huggingface are renamed for consistency with all 2M batch models, so `step1000` is the first checkpoint for the 1.3B that was saved (corresponding to step 500 in training), and `step1000` is likewise the first 6.7B checkpoint that was saved (corresponding to 1000 "actual" steps.)

 We additionally have all model checkpoints in the format accepted by the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox), but do not serve them at scale due to size of optimizer states and anticipated lower demand.
 If you would like to perform analysis using the models within the GPT-NeoX codebase, or would like the optimizer states, please email us at stella@eleuther.ai to arrange access.